getalp/LeBenchmark-webpage/tasks.md

 ## 3. Speech-to-text Translation

-   **CV2** & **mTEDx** We selected subsets having French as the source language in two large multilingual speech corpora: CoVoST-2 and multilingual TEDx.
-Our benchmark covers translation directions from French to three target languages: English (en), Portugese (pt), and Spanish (es), with following training sizes: 50 h (TEDx/en), 38 h (TEDx/es), 25 h (TEDx/pt), and 180 h (CoVoST2/en).
+   **mTEDx** We selected subsets having French as the source language in multilingual TEDx corpus.
+Our benchmark covers translation directions from French to three target languages: English (en), Portugese (pt), and Spanish (es), with following training sizes: 50 h (TEDx/en), 38 h (TEDx/es), 25 h (TEDx/pt).

-  Wang, C., Wu, A., and Pino, J. (2020b).
-Covost 2 and massively multilingual speech-to-text translation. arXiv e-prints

   Salesky, E. et al. (2021).
 The multilingual TEDx corpus for speech recognition and translation.